freeler/upgrade/README.md

         mTvProgress.text = "${progress}%"
         mTvSpeed.text = speed
     }
+}

 // or auto manual install
+@SuppressLint("SetTextI18n")
+private fun register2() {
+    DownloadManager.register(this, { progress, speed ->
+        mTvProgress.text = "${progress}%"
+        mTvSpeed.text = speed
-//        DownloadManager.register(this, { fileName ->
+    }, { fileName ->
-//            // there is a dialog in install method,if we register context is not activity,
+        // there is a dialog in install method,if we register context is not activity,
-//            // wo must manual install by this method.
+        // we must manual install by this method.
-//            DownloadManager.installWithPermission(this, fileName)
+        DownloadManager.installWithPermission(this, fileName)
-//        }, { progress, speed ->
-//            mTvProgress.text = "${progress}%"
-//            mTvSpeed.text = speed
-//        })
+    })
 }

 override fun onDestroy() {
     super.onDestroy()
     DownloadManager.unregister(this)
 }

 ```